International Admission

 International candidates must fulfill all of the following requirements to be eligible to apply to Regensen:

-• have at least two consecutive semesters of study remaining (students having less than one year (two semesters) left of their studies are not eligible).
+• have at least two consecutive semesters of study remaining (PhD-students and students having less than one year (two semesters) left of their studies are not eligible).

 Admission Procedure